guoguanglu/Andrew-Ng_machine-learning/the_first_week.md

 # Andrew-Ng Machine Learning Notes
-This is my note on Andrew-Ng's machining learning.
+This is my note on Andrew-Ng's machining learning about the first week contents.
 Thank you for asking questions.

 ***
 [![](/picture/fig_ML.jpg)][Andrew-Ng-coursera]